JonathanAntia/pandas-challenge/README.md

 In order to help the school board and mayor make strategic decision regarding future budgets and priorities, this project analyzes the district-wide standardized test results (students_complete.csv), including every student's math and reading scores, as well as various information on the school they attend (schools_complete.csv).
-The purpose is to aggregate the data in showcase obvious trends in school performance.
+The purpose is to aggregate the data and showcase obvious trends in school performance.

 The final report includes: